The 621st CRW honors fallen Air Advisors during 12th annual memorial

-The family of U.S. Air Force Maj.
-William Downs embrace in front of a plaque bearing his name May 23, 2024, at Joint Base McGuire-Dix-Lakehurst, N.J.
-The Combat Aerial Advisors, U.S. Air Force Maj.
+U.S. Air Force Maj.
 William Downs and Maj.
-Mark Todd, were killed in a helicopter crash in 2015 while serving in Afghanistan.
-(U.S. Air Force photo by Staff Sgt.
-Malissa Lott)
+Mark Todd were killed in a helicopter crash in 2015 while serving in Afghanistan.
+Their families attended the memorial and paid tribute to their loved ones.

+“This year is the 12th Annual Remembrance Ceremony and only the second time since the COVID-19 pandemic that we have been able to gather as a community to welcome past, present and current Air Advisors and Gold Star Families,” Knipfer said.
+“During our Annual Remembrance Ceremony, we take an intentional moment to both honor and remember those Air Advisors who died in service to our country.”

+Within the U.S. military and the Department of Defense, Air Advisors have an important role; not only do they serve a military function to make coordination and cooperation more effective, but they also serve a diplomatic role, to stabilize relations, build trust and confidence, as well as project America’s strength.

 |Date Taken: